MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter apps create -d <appDisplayName> -o <operatingSystem>  -p <platform>
 ```

 If your app targets both Android and iOS, we highly recommend creating separate apps with CodePush.
 One for each platform.
 This way, you can manage and release updates to them separately, which in the long run, tends to make things simpler.
-Most people just suffix the app name with `-Android` and `-iOS`. for example:
+Most people suffix the app name with `-Android` and `-iOS`. for example:

 ```shell
 appcenter apps create -d MyApp-Android -o Android -p React-Native